 Common types of insurance and bonds relevant to the cleaning industry include:

-• General liability insurance or business liability insurance provides financial protection for your business in case of property damage or injury to a person other than an employee.
+- General liability insurance or business liability insurance.
+These provide financial protection for your business in case of property damage or injury to a person other than an employee.

-• Workers’ compensation insurance covers the cost of employees’ work-related illnesses or injuries, including medical expenses and lost wages.
+- Workers’ compensation insurance.
+This covers the cost of employees’ work-related illnesses or injuries, including medical expenses and lost wages.
 This type of insurance is mandatory in every state except Texas.

-• Janitorial bonds protect customers and clients from theft by one of your employees.
+- Janitorial bonds.
+These protect customers and clients from theft by one of your employees.
 They’re a surety bond or agreement between your business, the bond company, and your client.
 If a theft occurs, the bond company compensates the client up to a certain amount.
 Your business then reimburses the bond company.

 You should seek professional advice from a lawyer or insurance broker regarding the type of insurance your business needs.

-Check out our guide on the types of insurance your cleaning business needs.
+Get the right insurance for your cleaning business.
+Check out Connecteam’s guide on the types of insurance your cleaning business needs.

 Use Connecteam To Manage Your Cleaning Business Operations